Last updated: 16 March 2020

-From my point of view, as an investor in Bexhill and its events, I believe that a town council could open up great opportunity to really get behind Bexhill's community events.
+From my point of view, as an investor in Bexhill and its events over the years, I believe that a town council could open up great opportunity to really get behind Bexhill's community events.

-I always love to hear your comments, so please do leave one below.
+I always love to hear your comments, so please feel free to comment below.
 Note that you can post without having a login - simply select the 'guest' checkbox.